ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 }
 ```

-As you can see, it is veru similar to the one you create when you tested the products service.
+As you can see, it is very similar to the one you created when you tested the products service.
 However, as this test needs to use a gRPC client to talk to the service, it has an extra type parameter called `TGrpcService` that will be the type of the gRPC client.

 It also has a new `validateDb` parameter.
 This is a callback that will allow you to verify that the database looks as expected after the call to the service has completed.